-The story is based on actual historical facts, but while keeping the character name of the hero's mentor Father Ferreira who was an actual historical figure, author Shusaku Endo changed the nationality of hero who historically was an Italian called Giuseppe Cara to Portuguese, thus making him the same nationality as Ferreira, and gave him the fictional name of Sebastian Rodrigo (in the English translation, translated as Rodrigues).
+The story is based on historical fact.
+However, while keeping the character name of the hero's mentor, author Shusaku Endo changed the nationality of the hero, an Italian named Giuseppe Cara, to Portuguese, and gave him the fictional name of Sebastian Rodrigo (translated as Rodrigues).
 See more »

 Was this review helpful to you?

 | Report this